Saint Peter and Paul Cathedral, Paramaribo: Measurements

-This makes the cathedral the biggest and tallest wooden structure in the Western Hemisphere.
+This makes the cathedral the largest wooden structure in the Western Hemisphere.
 The cathedral has space for about 900 people and was initially built for freedmen and contract laborers.

 Bells

 The building has three bells in the west tower.
 The name of the smallest bell is Alfhonsus and it weighs 222 kg.
 The biggest bell is named John and it weighs 827 kg.
 The middle one is named Rosa, and it weighs 413 kg.

 Pipe organ

 The pipe organ was constructed in Germany and initially contained 1,550 pipes.
 Many of the pipes have been stolen over the years, leaving the organ with a value of 400 euros.
 After restoration, it is expected to have a value of around 10 million euros.